ImmunocidinThis page contains information on Immunocidin for veterinary use.

 Description and Action: The Mycobacteriaceae have been known for many years to have antitumor activity.
-Immunocidin® is an emulsion of mycobacterium cell wall fractions which have been modified to reduce their toxic and allergic effect but retain their antitumor activity.
+Immunocidin® is an emulsion of mycobacterial cell wall fractions that have been modified to reduce their toxic and allergic effects, but retain their antitumor activity.
 Immunocidin® stimulates the activation of macrophages and thymic lymphocytes which kill tumor cells.

-Indications: Immunocidin® is recommended for the immunotherapy of mixed mammary tumors and mammary adenocarcinomas in dogs and of equine sarcoids in horses.
+Indications: Immunocidin® is recommended for the immunotherapy of mixed mammary tumor and mammary adenocarcinoma in dogs.
 Although Immunocidin® is administered by intratumoral injection, the response is generalized, and untreated sites frequently undergo regression.
 Prognosis should be guarded in advanced malignant disease with metastases, as remissions will be less frequent.
 Remissions cannot be guaranteed as each tumor will vary in its response.